LukeIreland1/trump-tweet-semantics/docs/report.md

 ## 3.1 Dataset

+TODO:

+- Add dataset time range
+- Remove retweets from tweets

-The dataset was last updated 5th March 2020 and contains 46208 tweets.
+The dataset I extracted from Trump Twitter Archive, was last updated 5th March 2020 and contains 46208 tweets.

 I used NLTK to look at the most common words and phrases of different lengths, to explore the dataset.